shaloo/docs.arcana/docs/concepts/usage-metrics.md

 ---
 alias: concept-usage-metrics
 title: 'Application Usage Metrics'
-description: 'Developers can monitor Arcana Network usage through the Arcana Developer Dashboard.
+description: 'Developers can monitor Arcana Network usage via the dashboard.
 Learn more about various usage metrics that are tracked per application and per developer account.'
 arcana:
   root_rel_path: ..
 ---